splunk/splunk-cloud-sdk-go/README.md

 Below are steps to initialize your project using Go Modules for dependency support, for more info see: https://github.com/golang/go/wiki/Modules

+Initialize your project which can be outside of the `$GOPATH/src` directory.
+Replace `github.com/example/myproject` with the Git host, organization or username, and project name of your choosing.
-Initialize your project which can be outside $GOPATH/src (NOTE: if the project is within your $GOPATH you must set `GO111MODULE=on` in your environment variables before continuing):
+(NOTE: if the project is within your `$GOPATH` you must set `GO111MODULE=on` in your environment variables before continuing):
 ```bash
 $ mkdir myproject && cd myproject
 $ go mod init github.com/example/myproject
 ```

-Create a `myproject/main.go` file containing:
+Create a `main.go` file within the current `myproject/` directory containing:
 ```go
 package main